 - Do physical exams

-- Give your child recommended immunizations
+- Give your child vaccinations

 - Diagnose and treat your child's illnesses, infections, injuries, and other health problems